• Home

 5.4) For Views & Architecture – Palacio Municipal, Merida

 Merida’s Municipal Palace can be easily identified from Plaza Grande by looking for the beautiful pink building with a clock tower.
-Located on the west side of the plaza, head upstairs onto the long shaded balcony of the municipal building to capture a nice panoramic view of Merida’s Plaza Grande.
-Also check out the murals.
-Meanwhile, a convenient tourism office is on the ground floor.
+Located on the plaza’s west side, head upstairs onto the long shaded balcony of the municipal building to capture a nice panoramic view of Merida’s Plaza Grande.

 5.5) For Open-Air Strolls and Magnificent Murals – Palacio de Gobierno, Merida